jmyers7/book/_sources/chapters/random-variables.md

 (dist-func-rv)=
 ## Distribution and quantile functions

 If $X$ is any type of random variable (discrete, continuous, or neither), then its probability measure $P_X$ lives on $\mathbb{R}$.
 As such, it has both distribution and quantile functions.
-We studied these latter types of functions in a previous chapter---but in case you forgot their definitions, here's a reminder of the definition of distribution functions:
+We studied these latter types of functions in {numref}`Section %s <dist-quant>`.
+But in case you forgot their definitions, we review them in this section in the context of random variables.

 ```{prf:definition}